IELTS vs TOEFL: What Are the Differences?

 International English Language Testing System (IELTS) is an esteemed language proficiency test that is taken by candidates either willing to attain overseas education or for occupational purposes.
 It is accepted across 140 countries.
 IELTS has two variants, IELTS General Training (for working professional/ immigration purposes) and IELTS Academic (for education purposes).

-On the contrary, TOEFL is an acronym used for the Test of English Language as a Foreign Language which is a famous language proficiency test frequently opted by students aspiring to study abroad.
+On the contrary, TOEFL is an acronym used for the Test of English Language as a Foreign Language which is a famous language proficiency test also frequently opted by students aspiring to study abroad.
 The exam lays emphasis on testing the abilities of applicants to communicate in classroom-based English and hence is accepted in around 130 countries.

 Subscribe to Leverage IELTS for more such information